Ocean Engineering: Ocean Mapping (M.S.)

 https://ceps.unh.edu/ocean-engineering/program/ms/ocean-engineering-ocean-mapping

-This option is offered in conjunction with the Joint Hydrographic Center/Center for Coastal and Ocean Mapping.
+The MS option in ocean mapping is offered in conjunction with the Joint Hydrographic Center/Center for Coastal and Ocean Mapping.
 Students follow a more structured path through this program, which incorporates all aspects of hydrography as required by the Interntational Hydrogrpahic Organization (IHO).

 Core Courses